open-rmf/rmf/README.md

 ## Installation Instructions

-Even though binary versions are avilable, given the fast development and frequent updates to Open-RMF, it is hevily recommended to follow instructions here and **install from source**.
+Even though binary versions are avilable, given the fast development and frequent updates to Open-RMF, it is heavily recommended to follow instructions here and **install from source**.

 ### Install ROS 2 Humble